michaelwp/go-react-sse-example/README.md

 # go-react-sse-example
-This is an example on how to build sse server using Go and React as the client
+This is an example on how to build sse server using Go and React as the client.

+For detail explanation please visit: []()